rjminchuk/js-unit-tests/README.md

 - remove implicit dependencides by injecting the date maker utility into test suite
 - write up notes in blog post about what each file actually does.
 - shorten unit test scripts because... we get the idea already.
+- actually include unit testing framework code in this repo.